-If you are doing R&D as a member of a consolidated group, the consolidated group should enrol for the R&D tax credit and should file an R&D supplementary return.
-From 2020-21 tax year it is the consolidated group that should seek general approval or recognition as a significant performer.
+If you are doing R&D as a member of a consolidated group, the consolidated group should enrol for the R&D tax credit and seek general approval or recognition as a significant performer.
+They should also file an R&D supplementary return.